ulyssis/siyu/_pages/projects.md

 ---
 layout: page
-title: science
+title: projects
-permalink: /science/
+permalink: /projects/
-description: I'm interested in most things related to the smallest stars and warmest brown dwarfs.
-The majority of my projects are related to magnetic activity, but I'm also fascinated by metallicites, ages, and kinematics.
-Some of my larger projects are summarized here.
+description: As an astronomer, I worked on projects that focused on small stars and their magnetic fields as well as projects related to inclusion STEM fields.
+The squares below are links to summaries of my major projects.

 ---

 {% for project in site.projects %}